 Upon approval to fill an administrative vacancy, the Department Head should formulate a committee, and design a format as to how the search is to be conducted.
 The Chair of the Search Committee should be provided with a position description and minimum qualifications along with information on salary range and anticipated fill date.

-When the Department Head or Chair of the Search Committee has reviewed and refined the position advertisement and finalized a schedule outlining media advertising, they should consult with the Director of Human Resources.
+When the Department Head or Chair of the Search Committee has reviewed and refined the position advertisement and finalized a schedule outlining media advertising, they should consult with the Office of Human Resources.
 Human Resources will advise on how positions should be advertised to generate the broadest pool of qualified applicants.

 The Department Head/Supervisor or Search Committee, in consultation with the Human Resources Office, selects those candidates whom they would like to interview from the eligible internal candidates.
 If an internal candidate is not selected, external candidates will be reviewed and the most qualified will be invited to interview.
 We encourage departments to strongly consider internal applicants who offer the additional benefit of familiarity with the College.
 It is our practice to extend an interview to all internal candidates who meet the stated minimum qualifications for the position.
 There is no requirement to interview internal candidates who do not meet the minimum qualifications for the position.
 We also strongly encourage departments to interview applicants who would enrich the diversity of our community.